 6. P.T.
 Barnum was buried in a cemetery he designed – Mountain Grove Cemetery in Bridgeport – after dying on April 7, 1890, following a stroke.

-7. He was a real estate developer who built East Bridgeport, offering an innovative financing scheme to allow working-class families to buy their own homes: If they put 20 percent down and paid back the rest at 6 percent interest, they would own the property outright once they settled the debt.
+7. He worked for many years as a real estate developer .
+P.T.
+Barnum built East Bridgeport, offering an innovative financing scheme that allowed working-class families to buy their own homes.
+If they put 20 percent down and paid back the rest at 6 percent interest, they would then own the property outright once they settled the debt.

 8. He developed one of the first waterfront parks, Seaside Park in Bridgeport, donating land for it and persuading others to donate land as well.

 9. He contributed heavily to the founding of Tufts University in Medford, Mass.
-Barnum was on the board of trustees before its founding, and donated $50,000 to build the Barnum Museum of Natural History.
-The museum was built in 1884 and housed his collection of animal specimens and the stuffed hide of Jumbo the elephant.
-Jumbo became the university’s mascot and Tufts students are called ‘Jumbos.’
+Barnum served on the board of trustees before its founding, and donated $50,000 to build the Barnum Museum of Natural History.
+The museum, built in 1884, housed his collection of animal specimens and the stuffed hide of Jumbo the elephant.
+Today Tufts has a mascot named Jumbo.

 10. P.T.
 Barnum started a newspaper in Danbury, Conn., in 1831 called The Herald of Freedom, which fought bigotry and fanaticism.
 He was arrested for libel three times and sent to jail for 60 days after accusing a Bethel deacon of “taking usury of an orphan boy.”

-12. He was a two-term state representative from Fairfield, Conn., who spoke in favor of ratifying the 13th Amendment to the Constitution, saying, “A human soul, ‘that God has created and Christ died for,’ is not to be trifled with.
+12. P.T.
+Barnum served two terms as a state representative from Fairfield, Conn.
+While serving in office he spoke in favor of ratifying the 13th Amendment to the Constitution.
+He said, “A human soul, ‘that God has created and Christ died for,’ is not to be trifled with.
 It may tenant the body of a Chinaman, a Turk, an Arab or a Hottentot – it is still an immortal spirit."
+He also ran for Congress against his third cousin, William Henry 'Seven Mule' Barnum, who defeated him using dirty political tricks.

-13. He only started ‘The Greatest Show on Earth’ late in life, when he was 61 years old.
+13. Though he spent much of his career as a showman, he only started ‘The Greatest Show on Earth’ late in life, at 61 years old.

-14. At the end of the 19th century, more copies of his autobiography, The Life of P.T.
-Barnum, were printed in North America than any other book, other than the New Testament.
+14. At the end of the 19th century, publishers printed more copies of his autobiography, The Life of P.T.
+Barnum, in North America than any other book, other than the New Testament.

-We are indebted to Only in Bridgeport, by Lennie Grimaldi, for much of the information in this list.
-This story was updated in 2017.
+We owe much to Only in Bridgeport, by Lennie Grimaldi, for much of the information in this list.
+This story was updated in 2019.
+If you enjoyed this story about P.T.
+Barnum, you may be interested in reading about his grandson, who threw the greatest bachelor party on earth, here.